ICarly: Last seasons

 In late January 2011, while doing press for her North American Dancing Crazy concert tour, Miranda Cosgrove began telling news sources that she was looking forward to returning to Hollywood to begin filming a fifth season of iCarly.
 On January 27, 2011, Cosgrove told Cleveland Live News "We're getting ready to start the next season, right after the tour.
 I would be willing to do the show as long as people like it and as long as it works."
 On January 28, 2011, Reuters news agency also reported that Cosgrove was preparing to begin filming a fifth season of iCarly, and on February 3, 2011, Cosgrove told The Middletown Press, when speaking of the show and her co-stars Jennette McCurdy and Nathan Kress, "I've known them since I was little.
 I can't wait to get back.
 I'm really comfortable doing iCarly.
 It's like my home away from home."
 Cosgrove concluded her Dancing Crazy concert tour on February 24, 2011, and Jennette McCurdy finished her Generation Love mall tour on April 14, 2011.
 The entire cast did not even get together until the 2011 Kids' Choice Awards.
 Cosgrove confirmed that filming would resume shortly.
 At the 2011 Kids' Choice Awards, Jerry Trainor stated that filming would resume in May.

 On April 14, 2011, Nickelodeon officially announced the fifth and final production season renewal of iCarly to begin in 2012 with the episodes airing later that year.
 These episodes would air as the show's sixth season due to the second season production of 45 episodes being split into two broadcast seasons.
 The third production season originally consisted of 26 episodes as ordered in early 2010; however, half that number was shot from May to September 2010 that aired as the show's fourth season.
 Dan Schneider then shot the next half in May to July 2011 which became a whole new season production that aired as the show's fifth season later that year.
 However, due to Miranda's leave for a tour on July 15, 2011, only eleven episodes were produced and the last two were held over and produced during filming of the show's final season.

 The final season began on March 24, 2012, with a total of fifteen episodes produced and the final production ending in June of that same year.
+Some of the shots for season six were filmed at KTLA Studios (now Old Warner Brothers Studios).
 However, there was a four-month hiatus after six episodes of the season aired from March to June. "iShock America" was promoted as the start of the "final season" of iCarly, effectively splitting the season into two parts.
 The series ended on November 23, 2012, with the episode "iGoodbye".